Fundraising during Lent; The enterprise challenge

 In the autumn term we put our ‘Faith Into Action’ and raise money for Francis House, Cornerstone and the St John Vianney School Fund.
 We also hold a ‘Harvest Festival providing food parcels donated by families to the local community.

 In the spring term we raise money for CAFOD and vulnerable Children and Young People locally and across the globe.
 During the school year we have raised over £4000 to raise funds for overseas development through CAFOD, with classes selecting ‘World Gifts’ to purchase with the funds they raise.

-In the summer term we raise money for St John Vianney School Fund.
+In the summer term we raise money for the St John Vianney School Fund.